cucapra/diospyros/evaluation/README.md

 # Diospyros Evaluation

-This directory contains the evaluation scripts for our ASPLOS 2021 paper, "Vectorizarion for Digital Signal Processors via Equality Saturation".
+This directory contains the evaluation scripts for our ASPLOS 2021 paper, "Vectorization for Digital Signal Processors via Equality Saturation".

 This artifact is intended to reproduce the 4 main experimental results from the